XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/the-future-of-bpm-mo....md

 about a whole new change of how we work

-social in the enterprise is there it is
+social in the Enterprise is there it has

 found its way in and we actually have a

 separate webinar that you may have seen

-around social listening how we handle
+around social lising how we handle

-social listening so social and social
+social lisening so social uh and social

-media is now silence by into the
+media is now has found its way into the

-enterprise and it's not going to go away
+Enterprise and it's not going to go away

-so it's also changing the way that
+so that's also changing the way that

 people behave and that they expect the

-tools that support them also change the

-other interesting thing is that mobile

-search is said to overtake desktop

-search in the next two years we had a

-conversation recently with the cio that

-said their whole IT strategy has changed

-overnight when see i walked in with his

-ipad into a board meeting so those

-drivers combined with the fact that we

-have all these systems that now drive

-data those three components plus the big

-data that a lot of those generate are

-the key drivers or the key disruptive

-drivers according to gardiner why this

-is all happening the challenge that we

-have is how to make this work inside our

-businesses and organizations so actually

-have a great once again I'm going to

-refer to 22 gardener for this and it

-actually comes out of Janelle Hills

-presentation around operational

-resilience in where BPM is going and

-she's saying that newer technologies

-including social media context-aware

-technologies cloud and all these things

-that i've just mentioned the intelligent

-funds and device

-can revolutionize the way we work

-together the challenge is enterprises

-have not yet empowered frontline

-employees to dynamically adjust the way

-they work in response to these

-contextual opportunities of threats and

-I'll explain more of this as we go the

-other thing that we find is that the

-software that we use at the moment
+tools that support them also

+change the other interesting thing is

+that mobile search is set to overtake

+desktop search in the next two years um

+we had a conversation recently with a

+CIO that said their whole it strategy

+has changed overnight when a CEO walked

+in with his iPad into a board meeting

+so those drivers combined with the fact

+that we have all these systems that now

+Drive data those three components plus

+the big data that a lot of this generate

+are the key drivers or the key

+disruptive drivers according to Gardner

+why this is all happening the challenge

+that we have is how to make this work

+inside our businesses and

+organizations

+so actually have a great and once again

+I'm going to refer to to to Gardner for

+this um and it actually comes out of

+Janelle Hill's presentation around

+operational resilience and where BPM is

+going and she's saying that newer

+Technologies including social media

+context to Weare Technologies cloud and

+all these things that I've just

+mentioned the intelligent phones and

+devices can re revolutionize the way we

+work together um the challenge is

+Enterprises have not yet empowered

+Frontline employes to dynamically adjust

+the way they work in response to these

+contextual OPP opportunities or threats

+and I'll explain more of this as we go

+the other thing that we find is that the

+software that we use at the moment um

 cannot be applied to this knowledge

-centric work style and decision making
+Centric work style and decision making

 risk assessment patent seeking and

-matching group collaboration most of
+matching um group collaboration most of

 these are are supported at the moment

-with point solutions so you have a
+with Point solution so you have a

-specific application for for patent
+specific application for um for um

-seeking something for decision making
+patent seeking something for decision-

-something for risk assessment but all of
+making something for risk assessment but

-these the way that we work all of these
+all of these the way that we work all of

-are converging into a single environment
+these are converging into a single

-the biggest challenge is that as leading
+environment the biggest challenge is

+that as leading economies are

-economies are increasingly dependent on
+increasingly dependent on service based

-service bass industries a lot of that
+Industries um a lot of that turns into

-turns into the fact that the heavily
+the fact that they're heavily dependent

-dependent on knowledge work on knowledge
+on knowledge work on on uh knowledge

 workers and managers that understand

-that and I all overwhelmed with data and

-choices now that that is from from

-Janelle hill at Gordon how do we turn

-that into into or how does that relate

-to what we know so what does that mean

-for BPM and how did we go from workflow

-which is factory style or automation of

-work I'm just trying to get it done

-faster to something like BPM with

-business process management which is

-knowledge style where we trying to have

-more control of process if you look at

-what the definition of process

-management it's all around control and

-and having a lot more management

-capability rather than just automation

-so that we have some idea of where it's

-going business intelligent business

-operation to me so when we start off

-with workflow its factory style BPM its

-knowledge style intelligent business

-operation is all around a goal-driven

-style we're actually trying to support

-business outcomes of business objectives

-that's not just around

-sysctl having control and having ordered

-trials and halving and halving decision

-trials but it's also extending it to how

-can we better support the outcomes of

-business best way of looking at this is

-just to looking at how the definition is

-changed what what God has said a couple

-of years ago we had a slide that says

-BPM is ip-enabled management discipline

-quite simple they've now changed the

-definition looking at this operational

-excellence where there's an expectation

-for BPM to support not just the

-automation or 18 Abelman of managing

-processes but there's actually a bigger

-expectation around BPM and that's moving

-us towards intelligent business

-operation so according to them BBM is a

-management discipline that treats

-processes that assets a key part you

-need a repository of processes that you

-can access and you can treat those as

-assets inside the business they need to

-contribute directly to enterprise

-performance so you and a key element of

-that which are like is the fact that

-there's a clear line of sight for
+that and they're all overwhelmed with

+data and choices now that that is um

+from from Janelle Hill at Gard how do we

+turn that into into or how does that

+relate to what we know so what does that

+mean for BPM and how did we go from

+workflow which is Factory style or

+automation of of of of work I'm just

+trying to get it done faster to

+something like BPM with business Process

+Management which is knowledge style

+where we trying to have more control of

+process if you look at what the

+definition

+of Process Management it's all around

+control

+um and having a lot

+more management capability rather than

+just automation so that we have some

+idea of where it's going business um

+intelligent business operation to me so

+when we start off with workflow it's

+factory style BPM it's knowledge style

+intelligent business operation is all

+around a gold driven style where we

+actually trying to support business

+outcomes or business objectives it's not

+just around process control having

+control and having order trials and

+having

+um and having decision trials but it's

+also extending it to how can we better

+support the outcomes of business best

+way of looking at this is just to

+looking at how the definition is changed

+what what Gartner said a couple of years

+ago we had a slide that says BPM is a it

+enabled management discipline quite

+simple they've now changed the

+definition looking at this

+operational excellence where there's

+expectation for BPM to to support not

+just the automation or it enablement of

+managing processes um but there's

+actually a bigger expectation around BPM

+and that's moving us towards intelligent

+business operation so according to them

+BPM is a management discipline that

+treats process as that asset a key part

+you need a repository of processes that

+you can access and you can treat treat

+those as assets inside the business they

+need to contribute directly to

+Enterprise performance so and um a key

+element of that which I like is the fact

+that there's a clear line of sight for

 metrics and outcomes so you need to

 understand how this process that you

-have as a process asset aw that's how
+have as a process asset how that's how

 that contributes to what your your

-operational excellence is which is the
+operational um Excellence is which is

-next step here by driving operational
+the next step here by driving

-excellence and agility I did a webinar
+operational uh ex excellence and Agility

-not too long ago where I was talking
+I did a webinar not too long ago where I

-about these things that we do as
+was talking about um these things that

-supporting operational kpi's in the end
+we do as supporting operational kpis in

-of the at the end of the day the
+the end of the at the end of the day uh

-operational kpi's or what or what
+the operational kpis are what are are

-determines the success of a business so
+what determines the success of a

+business

-looking at BPM going forward it needs to
+so looking at BPM going forward it needs

-be a lot more around visibility
+to be a lot more around visibility

 accountability and it also needs to